 There are a number of services available to help support both you and your family.
+Please ask staff for more information or a referral.

-- Counselling support for patients and carers affected by cancer - Legal and financial assistance:
+- Counselling support for patients and carers affected by cancer - Access to social worker and/ or psychologist.